 At the heart of our work is supporting families by visiting them at home.
-The families we support may be facing a variety of difficulties, including loneliness and isolation; ill health; post-natal depression; disabilities; bereavement; relationship difficulties; lone-parenting; coping with multiple births etc.
+If you become a volunteer, the families you’ll help to support may be facing a variety of difficulties, including loneliness and isolation; ill health; post-natal depression; disabilities; bereavement; relationship difficulties; lone-parenting; coping with multiple births etc.

 Will I be the right sort of person to support a family?

 Some of our volunteers have parenting experience but it is not compulsory.
 All you need is experience with children or a background in the caring professions such as social services, counselling, teaching, nursing, child development, psychology or of course parenting.
 Our training programme is designed to prepare you for the role; it is a one day a week programme over ten weeks and includes counselling skills, safeguarding, unconscious bias training, role-playing and practical work.

 You would usually spend 2-4 hours with a Home-Start family each week and, depending on the family’s situation, you may spend 6 months for up to a year with one family.

 You could spend time with a young parent helping to build their confidence as they adapt to life with a small baby, or share an outing with a family who finds getting out of the house difficult.
 The visits might involve offering an extra pair of hands to a family with several children or providing a listening ear to a mother who is suffering from postnatal depression.

 Being a Home-Start volunteer means offering friendship to parents and spending time with a family in a way that helps them to regain confidence and independence.

 What should I expect as a Home-Start volunteer?